 Teachings of Ramana Maharshi

 Furthermore, he never advised abandoning everything to gather in the spirit.
-On the contrary, he urged his disciples to go through different worldly experiences as actors who play a character, actors who contribute to the good of humanity, in the middle of life, but who are tremendously connected with their true Self.
+On the contrary, he urged his disciples to go through different worldly experiences as actors who play a character, who contribute to humanity’s good in the middle of life, but who are tremendously connected with their true Self.
 That is why he recommended the path of Self-inquiry, or Atma Vichara, where the seeker continually focuses his attention on the question Who am I? to find its origin.

-As a rule, Ramana Maharshi modestly overshadowed his spiritual abilities, because his task was to return a person to his own I am.
+As a rule, Ramana Maharshi modestly overshadowed his spiritual abilities because his task was to return a person to his own I am.
 Ramana Maharshi was not subjected to be restricted within one religion.
-He only taught how to be really happy in a true sense, he taught his followers that we often seek happiness in our external environment and people who surround us.
-But we forget to seek happiness within oneself, the true happiness comes from within not from the exterior circumstances outside our body.
+He only taught how to be really happy in a true sense.
+He taught his followers that we often seek happiness in our external environment and the people surrounding us.
+But we forget to seek happiness within oneself; true happiness comes from within, not from the exterior circumstances outside our body.

 Life Turning Quotes of Sri Ramana Maharshi

 - All beings always desire joy, a joy in which there is no place for sorrow, While everyone loves themselves more than anyone else.
-The only reason for this love is joy, That’s why joy should always be within one’s self.
-A person forgets that he feels that joy when he goes into a deep sleep where the mind is absent.
+The only reason for this love is joy; that’s why joy should always be within one’s self.
+A person forgets that he feels joy when he goes into a deep sleep where the mind is absent.
 Every person does it and feels that joy every day.
 To attain that natural joy, one should know about oneself.
 For this, self-thought and exploration – Who am I?
-Is the main tool.
+It is the main tool.

 - Wanting to reform the world without discovering one’s true self is like trying to cover the world with leather to avoid the pain of walking on stones and thorns.
 It is much simpler to wear shoes.

 - I have not said that a Guru/Teacher is not required, but a Guru is not always in the physical form.
-First, a person thinks that there is one superior, omniscient, omnipotent God who controls the fate of him and the world.
+First, a person thinks that there is one superior, omniscient, omnipotent God who controls his fate and the world.
 He then worships that superior power in the form of God.
-When he reaches the stage of enlightenment, the same God turns into his teacher who guides him.
+When he reaches the stage of enlightenment, the same God turns into his teacher, who guides him.
 The Guru is there to teach you that God is within you.
 You need to dive in yourself, into your soul, and experience God and Guru in one form.

 - Free will and destiny always exist.
-Luck and destiny is the result of past deeds.
+Luck and destiny are the results of past deeds.
 It is related to the body.
 Let your destiny do what is right for the body.
 Why do you care about it?
-Free will and luck are there as long as there is a body but knowledge is beyond both of them.
+Free will and luck are there as long as there is a body, but knowledge is beyond both of them.
 The soul is outside the limits of knowledge and ignorance.
 Whatever happens is the result of one’s own past deeds, divine will, and other facts.